deniz-oezdemir/Webserv/README.md

 telnet localhost 8087
 ```

+You can test non-blocking behavior from multiple terminal clients with different messages like `yes "Example message 1" | telnet localhost 8080`

 ## Stress Testing 🏋️

 To test the performance and measure its response under load, you use the `siege` command.
 Here's an example of how to use it: